Lerch's $\Phi$ and the Polylogarithm at the Positive Integers: The partial Fourier sums

 \section{The partial Fourier sums}

-The subsequent expressions are the partial sums of the Fourier series associated with the generalized harmonic progressions from \citena{GHP}, and hold for all complex $m$, $a$ and $b$ and for all integer $n\geq 1$.\\
+The subsequent expressions are the partial sums of the Fourier series associated with the generalized harmonic progressions from \citena{GHP}, and hold for all complex $z$, $a$ and $b$ and for all integer $n\geq 1$.\\

-By definition $HP_{0}(n)=0$ for all positive integer $n$, so they actually have no effect in the sums.
-If $b=0$, we can discard any term that has a null denominator and the equation still holds (technically, we take the limit as $b$ tends to 0, as we see in section \secrefe{part}).
+By definition $\HP_{0}(n)=0$ for all positive integer $n$, so they actually have no effect in the sums.
+If $b=0$, any term that has a null denominator can be disregarded and the equation still holds (technically, the limit as $b$ tends to zero is taken, as seen in section \secrefe{part}).

-\subsection{$C^m_{2k}(a,b,n)$ and $S^m_{2k+1}(a,b,n)$}
+\subsection{$C^z_{2k}(a,b,n)$ and $S^z_{2k+1}(a,b,n)$}

-For all integer $k \geq 1$: \begingroup
+For all integer $k \geq 1$:

-\endgroup\\ For all integer $k \geq 0$: \begingroup
+For all integer $k \geq 0$: